About this job

 How to apply

-To apply for this opportunity please download and complete the General application form (under “Documents”).
+An application form can be obtained by visiting www.unison.org.uk/jobs.
+To apply for this opportunity please download and complete the general application form (under “Documents”).
 See job description and person specification (under “Documents”).
-Please note that only the General application form will be accepted.
+Please note that only the general application form will be accepted.

 About UNISON